jayunit100/jayunit100.github.io/camerason.md

 PRs welcome

-# TEAM
+# MEETINGS
-- Dont create unnecessary meeting pressure let folks know this meeting is OPTIONAL
-  - But...
-Turn your camera on, or at least acknowledge that your camera is off.

 - Don't create a FOMO culture where people come just to hear whats going on and dont participate.
+- Dont create unnecessary meeting pressure let folks know this meeting is OPTIONAL.
+  - But... to counter this - make sure CAMERAS ARE ON in mtngs, so those who DO come are really there and participating.
-- Say hello to people when you join work for the day, and say goodbye when you leave
+- Say good morning to people in a public channel when you join work for the day, and say goodbye when you leave.
+- Dont say hellp to people in a DM nohello.org.
+Thats totally silly.

 # EFFICIENCY

 Dont force 10 people to click on a URL all at once and fumble around.
 - Screen share the whole time.
 Even if its mtng notes.
   - Buy a 2nd monitor if you have to.